Chaitanya-cpc/it-inventory-system/README.md

 - If you're seeing errors in the browser console, check that your backend API is accessible
 - For TypeScript errors, refer to the troubleshooting section in frontend/README.md
+- For file upload issues, check that your form is using `multipart/form-data` encoding

 ### Backend Issues

 - Check Django logs for error details: `python manage.py runserver --traceback`
 - For database migration issues: `python manage.py makemigrations` followed by `python manage.py migrate`
 - For deployment issues, check GCP logs: `gcloud app logs tail`

+## Browser Support

+The application is optimized for modern browsers:
+- Chrome 90+
+- Firefox 90+
+- Safari 14+
+- Edge 90+

 ## License